Prepare your development environment on Windows

 Now that you've finished setting up your development environment, start building and running apps.

-- Learn how to deploy and manage applications on your local cluster
+- Learn how to create, deploy, and manage applications

 - Learn about the programming models: Reliable Services and Reliable Actors